xinjuezou-whi/whi_modbus_io/README.md

 Handle the ModBus IO device while advertising the service of IO setting

 ## Supported devices
-Currently, only the DAQM-43xx is supported, other devices would be introduced following the requirements change of project
+Currently, only the DAQM-43xx is supported; other devices will be introduced following the requirements change of the project

 ### DAQM-43xx
 ![image](https://github.com/xinjuezou-whi/whi_modbus_io/assets/72239958/4559a32d-8cd6-460f-b29d-a676bea59959)